 Marjette Upshur is a seasoned public servant with decades of experience in insurance, trust banking and telecommunications.
 Her high energy style and passion for people underpins her commitment to serving the City of Lynchburg.
 Marjette currently serves as the Director of Economic Development for the City of Lynchburg where she works alongside new and existing businesses to provide a bridge between the private sector and local government.

 Marjette is an alumna of Mary Baldwin College and a graduate of the NYU Creative Cities certification program.
-Marjette currently serves on the regional Workforce Development Board, the board for the Virginia Center for Inclusive Communities and on the Virginia Community Capital Advocacy Council.
-She has also chaired the boards of CASA of Central Virginia, Rotary Club of Lynchburg and the United Way of Central Virginia.
+Marjette currently serves on the Central Virginia Community College Education Foundation, Lynchburg City Schools Education Foundation, Interfaith Outreach Board, and Virginia Center for Inclusive Communities, and is also a member of Alpha Kapa Alpha Sorority.
 When Marjette is not on the clock, she can be found running the streets of Lynchburg in brightly colored tennis shoes.